KaiserWerk/WPCustomRepository/README.md

 ##### Part II: In your custom plugin

-* Step 1: Add the code from the `etc/plugin-updater.php` to your plugin directory.
+* Step 1: Add the file `etc/plugin-updater.php` to your plugin directory.
-* Step 2: Change the class name to something unique, ideally add the name of your plugin as prefix or suffix , e.g. `plugin_updater_pluginname` or similar.
+* Step 2: Change the class name in the file to something unique, ideally add the name of your plugin as prefix or suffix , e.g. `plugin_updater_pluginname` or similar.
+(If you forget to do this it will still work but you cannot use another custom plugin with the updater code.)
-* Step 3: require/include the plugin-updater.php file and create a new instance of it, e.g. `new plugin_updater_pluginname();`
+* Step 3: include the plugin-updater.php file and create a new instance of it, e.g. `new plugin_updater_pluginname();`

-* Use the optional parameters to override specific values: `new plugin_updater_pluginname(string $endpoint, string $license_user, string $license_key, string $slug, bool $disable_sslverify = false)`
+* Optional Step 4: Use the  parameters to override specific values: `new plugin_updater_pluginname(string $endpoint, string $license_user, string $license_key, string $slug, bool $disable_sslverify)`

 ##### Part III: In Wordpress